VitorMRCunha/ISEP_DEE_MEEC_Thesis_Template/README.md

 ### Local LaTeX installation

-Install a current TeX distribution such as:
+1. Install a current TeX distribution such as:
 - Windows: [TeX Live](www.tug.org) or [MiKTeX](miktex.org);
 - macOS: [MacTeX](www.tug.org/mactex/) or [MiKTeX](miktex.org);
 - Linux: [TeX Live](www.tug.org) or [MiKTeX](miktex.org);

 Use it together with a LaTeX editor such as TeXstudio, TeXmaker or VS Code with a LaTeX extension.

+2. Download the latest `ISEP_DEE_MEEC_Thesis_Template_vX.Y.zip` from the [GitHub Releases](https://github.com/VitorMRCunha/ISEP_DEE_MEEC_Thesis_Template/releases) page.
+3. Unzip the file keeping the files and directories structure.
-Open `main.tex` from the `ISEP_DEE_MEEC_Thesis_Template_vX.Y.zip` and use the editor's normal build workflow.
+4. Open `main.tex` and use the editor's normal build workflow.
 The template uses BibLaTeX/Biber and glossary tooling, so ensure these are available in the installed TeX distribution.

 After the first successful compilation, **read the generated PDF before replacing the sample content**.